 Pumpkin Cake Layers:

-- Mix together all dry ingredients (flour, baking powder, sugar, cinnamon, ginger, nutmeg, and salt) in a stand mixer with a paddle attachment until fully combined.
+- Mix 3 cups all purpose flour, 3 cups sugar, 2 1/2 tsp baking powder, 1 tsp salt, 2 tsp cinnamon, 1 tsp ginger, and 1/2 tsp nutmeg together in a stand mixer with a paddle attachment or hand mixer until fully combined.

-- Place cake layers into the freezer for 45 minutes, to accelerate the cooling process.
+- Place the cake pans into the freezer for 45 minutes to accelerate the cooling process.
 Once the layers are fully cooled, carefully flip the pans and remove the layers from the pans.

-- Use a serrated knife to level the tops of the layers, and save in a bowl to make the pumpkin stump.
+- Once the layers have cooled, level then using a serrated knife to trim the top of each cake layer.
+Save the cake tops in a bowl to make the pumpkin stump later.

 Vanilla Buttercream Frosting: